Emergency vehicle lighting: Blue and red

 Used on most police and ambulance, and on some types of fire vehicles, but red is to be used only in combo with blue.
-Ambulances usually have large integrated roof corner flash lights, 3 blue ones and 1 red at front right position, and 3-5 or more smaller red/blue flash lights on mirrors, hood, grill, side and back, mounted and used in a zig-zag pattern.
+Ambulances usually have large integrated roof corner flash lights, 3 blue ones and 1 red at front right position, and 3-5 or more smaller red/blue flash lights on mirrors, hood, grille, side and back, mounted and used in a zig-zag pattern.
 Separately-mounted external lightbars on ambulances are rare, used just on doctor's cars and older vans.
-Police cruisers usually have a lightbar similar to that of German units (Hella 3) with red and blue lights (red on right, like on ambulances), a blue flash behind the windscreen, and additional blue flash lights in the grill.
+Police cruisers usually have a lightbar similar to that of German units (Hella 3) with red and blue lights (red on right, like on ambulances), a blue flash behind the windscreen, and additional blue flash lights in the grille.
 Since Dec 2017, new police lightbars feature integrated LED matrix to display messages to front (mirrored) and rear, alternatively changing text in Hungarian and English.
 Some police units often use additional lighting, e.g. strobe lights, alternating headlight flash, behind-windshield blue/red lights.
 Detachable blue flash lamps are occasionally used by unmarked cars of special police forces, by personal transport services for government members, and diplomatic convoy/escort vehicles.